 Information about Online Classes

 VAX or MMR/MEN hold, contact Health Services (ASAP students, contact ASAP.)

 We are excited that you’ve chosen LaGuardia Community College.
 This is the place where you can dare to do more, push boundaries and write your own future.
 At LaGuardia, we care about your success and we are working hard to make sure you have the best College experience.
-Student Advising Services is here for you to ask questions, ask for help, and guide you throughout the next chapter of your educational journey.
-Welcome to Laguardia!
+Welcome to LaGuardia!

 To obtain a degree or certificate from LaGuardia Community College, students must apply for Intent to Graduate.
 Students in their final 12-week session must register for Intent to Graduate in order to have their records reviewed.
 If all requirements are not met by the end of the final session of attendance, the student must reapply for graduation in order to be considered for the subsequent semester.
-Students can register for Intent to Graduate via CUNYfirst (GRDOOO, section #40644) or email email@example.com.
-Click here to learn more about Graduation Requirements
+Learn more about Graduation Requirements and the Graduation Ceremony.
+Students can register for Intent to Graduate (GRDOOO) via CUNYfirst.

 Graduate in Two Years, Avoid Debt and Save Money!
-Click here to learn more about 15 to Finish!
 LaGuardia’s unique semesters, which consist of a 12-week session + a 6-week session, will help you ease your workload.
 You have four great options* for taking 30 credits per year.

 Students who do not meet the minimum grade point average (GPA) are placed on academic probation for the following semester.
 They are given one semester to achieve the minimum grade point average required as per the College’s retention policy.
 If during this probationary period, students make satisfactory academic progress, they will be returned to good academic standing with the College and may be eligible for financial aid.
 If the minimum GPA is not achieved, students may be suspended from the College.
-Click here to read more about academic policies and requirements.
+Learn more about Academic Probation.